 Bridge loans come with interest-only payments.
 This keeps your costs down while you’re doing renovations and getting rents stabilized.
 You’re not paying down principal when you need that cash for improvements.

 Once the building is stabilized with rents at market rates, you get your second mortgage – the takeout financing.
 This is your long-term loan, usually a five-year term.
-This can be conventional financing or CMHC financing (which can go above 75% loan to value).
+This can be conventional financing or insured programs that go above 75% loan to value (which can go above 75% loan to value).

 Important note: remember you’ll have closing costs and fees twice.
 Factor that into your numbers from the start.